bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? (payoff) - Payoff 1 soul + souls equal to the combined value of neighboring coins denominations
 	- [ ] **Monsters**
 		- [ ] ??? - +souls for each monster destroyed this round.
+		- [ ] ??? - + souls for each monster on the board.
 	- [ ] **Restrict**
 		- [ ] ??? - You cannot upgrade coins in the shop. +large souls.
 		- [ ] ??? - You cannot buy new coins. +large souls.
-		- [ ] ??? - The shop stocks only basic Obols. +large souls.
+		- [ ] ??? - The shop stocks only generic Obols. +large souls.
 		- [ ] ??? - +large souls while you have an odd number of coins.
 0 souls while you have an even number.
 		- [ ] ??? - +souls for each coin of the same denomination.
 	- [ ] **Other**
 		- [ ] ??? - Costs nothing.
 When purchased or destroyed, gain 10/15/20/25 souls.
-Does nothing on heads.
+Does nothing on heads, lose life on tails.
 		- [ ] Castor & Pollux - Paired coin.
 Whenever a power is used on one, also use it on the other.
 Whenever one is upgraded or destroyed, do the same to the other.
 Same for bless/curse and other statuses.
 Always lands on the same side as the other.
+Bought as a pair in the shop.
 		- [ ] Talos - This coin can be infinitely upgraded and payoff increases each upgrade (uses special coin sprite).
 Cannot be downgraded or destroyed (but can still be targetted with ie Hades)
-		- [ ] ??? - 1 soul always.
-Immutable.
-At the end of the round, destroy this coin and gain a random one of higher (+1 denom) value.
+		- [ ] ??? - "Escort" - heads +1 soul.
+Tails - destroy itself.
+At the end of the round, transform this coin into a random coin and upgrade it (twice?).
 - [ ] **Power Coins**

 Unlockable coins + more coins